clukewatson/academic-kickstart/content/authors/admin/_index.md

 I earned my PhD in Economics from Michigan State University and my BA and MA in Economics from Old Dominion University.
 Since Fall 2018, I have Special Sworn Status for Census RDC research projects.

+Views and opinions expressed on this website do not necessarily reflect those of the FDIC, the United States, nor anyone else.